jpype-project/jpype/doc/userguide.rst

   of type ``java.lang.Class``.
 It can be used to access fields and methods.

 Inner classes
-  In addition for methods and fields, public inner classes appear as attributes the class.
-This are regular types that can be used to construct objects, create array, or cast.
+  For methods and fields, public inner classes appear as attributes of the class.
+These are regular types that can be used to construct objects, create array, or cast.

 String